Eva808/iris-keyboard-keymap/README.md

-## A custom layout for the Iris keyboard, layers indicator, Corne-style with macros
+## Layers indicator, tap dancing, macros and many more.
 - Layers backlight and/or underglow
 - CapsLock button backlight
 - Tap dancing